MG Software.

 FeatureDocker ComposeKubernetes

-ScaleSingle-host, ideal for development and small deploymentsMulti-host cluster, designed for production at any scale
+ScaleSingle-host, ideal for development, CI/CD and small production deploymentsMulti-host cluster, designed for production at any scale from tens to thousands of pods

-Self-healingBasic restart policies for containersAutomatic restart, rescheduling, and replacement on failures
+Self-healingBasic restart policies (always, on-failure, unless-stopped) for containersAutomatic restart, rescheduling to healthy nodes, replacement and liveness/readiness probes

-NetworkingDocker bridge networks, simple but limited to one hostService discovery, Ingress controllers, network policies, CNI plugins
+NetworkingDocker bridge networks with DNS discovery per service name, limited to a single hostService discovery via CoreDNS, Ingress controllers, network policies, CNI plugins and service mesh

-ComplexityMinimal, perfect for developers who want to start quicklySignificant: requires knowledge of pods, services, deployments, namespaces
+ComplexityMinimal: a compose.yml and docker compose up, perfect for developers wanting to start quicklySignificant: requires knowledge of pods, services, deployments, namespaces, RBAC and networking concepts

 When to choose which?